-When a customer’s power factor is less than 90 percent (0.90), as measured under actual load conditions, Idaho Power may adjust the kilowatts (kW) demanded that month to reflect the extra volts-amperes generated to meet that demand.
-The adjusted demand is figured by multiplying the measured kW (as shown on the meter) by 90 percent, and dividing by the customer’s unique power factor.
+When a customer’s power factor is less than 90% (0.90), as measured under actual load conditions, Idaho Power may adjust the kilowatts (kW) demanded that month to reflect the extra volts-amperes generated to meet that demand.
+The adjusted demand is figured by multiplying the measured kW (as shown on the meter) by 90%, and dividing by the customer’s unique power factor.

 Any time a change is made to the rate or billing period, the bill is prorated to correspond with the change.
 For example, if you sign up for service on the 10th of the month, your account will be “prorated,” or charged only for that time frame.
 Prorated billing also happens if electricity rates change mid-month and Idaho Power needs to calculate part of the month at a different rate.

 Identifies rate category for your service address.
 This determines the rate you are billed.
 These include the following: